norvalbv/portfolio/src/assets/blogs/memory.md

 For a smoother experience:

-- In **Photoshop**: More RAM is generally the first priority, especially if working with high-resolution images or multiple layers.
+- In **Photoshop**: More RAM is generally the priority, especially if working with high-resolution images or multiple layers.
 However, a faster CPU can significantly boost performance when applying complex effects or operations.
 - In **Gaming**: Both RAM and CPU are important, but they need to be balanced with a good GPU.
 Depending on the game, one might prioritise the CPU (for games with lots of AI and physics calculations) or RAM (for games with vast open worlds and lots of assets).
 Still, in many cases, the GPU will be the most critical factor for FPS and visual quality.

 In both cases, if you had to choose between adding more RAM or upgrading to a better CPU, you'd first identify the bottleneck in your system.
 If tasks are slowed because they're waiting on data (RAM is consistently full), then adding more RAM would help.
 If tasks are slow even when there's available RAM (CPU usage is high), then a better CPU might be the solution.